refinery/refinerycms/doc/guides/8 - Contributing/2 - Writing a guide for this website.md

 -   Login to <https://github.com>
 -   Go to <https://github.com/refinery/refinerycms>
--   If you have a fork of refinerycms already, delete it (*if you’re not going to lose work.
+-   If you have a fork of refinerycms already, delete it (*if you're not going to lose work.
 This makes it much easier for us to integrate your changes back in*)
--   Click on “fork” to make a fresh new fork on your own account.
+-   Click on "fork" to make a fresh new fork on your own account.
 -   Clone your new fork to your local machine

-Next make your changes or new guide in the ‘doc/guides’ folder.
+Next make your changes or new guide in the 'doc/guides' folder.

-Now go to <https://github.com/refinery/refinerycms> and click “Pull Request”.
+Now go to <https://github.com/refinery/refinerycms> and click "Pull Request".

-After we review it, we’ll merge it into the master refinerycms repository, and the changes will be up on http://refinerycms.com/guides within a few seconds.
+After we review it, we'll merge it into the master refinerycms repository, and the changes will be up on http://refinerycms.com/guides within a few seconds.

 ### Why submit a guide?

 The majority of Refinery CMS remains undocumented as development happens quickly.
-We’d appreciate it very much if you submitted a new guide or updated old ones.
+We'd appreciate it very much if you submitted a new guide or updated old ones.
 Here are some reasons for doing so:

 -   You will be listed as a contributor at